sveltejs/svelte/site/content/blog/2021-09-01-whats-new-in-svelte-september-2021.md

 authorURL: https://desandoval.net
 ---

-This month, Svelte was [voted StackOverflow's most loved web framework](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks), Tan Li Hau [talked to Svelte Radio](https://share.transistor.fm/s/84c7521b) about his [Svelte-filled YouTube channel](https://www.youtube.com/channel/UCbmC3HP3FaAFdcZkui8YoMQ), and SvelteKit got closer than ever to 1.0!
+This month, Svelte was [voted StackOverflow's most loved web framework](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks), Tan Li Hau [talked to Svelte Radio](https://share.transistor.fm/s/84c7521b) about his [Svelte-filled YouTube channel](https://www.youtube.com/channel/UCbmC3HP3FaAFdcZkui8YoMQ), and SvelteKit made even more progress towards its 1.0 release!

 ## New in Svelte
 - `use:actions` can now be used on `<svelte:body>` (**3.42.0**)